Join the HJF Team!

 - Basic understanding of procedures commonly done in the ambulatory setting

 - Knowledge of Federal regulations regarding the use of human subjects in research.

 - Knowledge of clinical medicine and procedures and techniques necessary for performing research tasks; proficient skills in data acquisition and clinical responsibilities related to research protocols.

 Minimum Education/Training Requirements: Graduate of an accredited nursing school, Professional License required (R.N. or N.P.), OCN preferred, a certification to specialty is preferred.

 Minimum Experience: 2 to 4 years of experience.

 Physical Capabilities: Requires sitting for long periods at a computer and/or desk.
 Travel to collaborating military or civilian facilities.
 Walking, lifting and bending required.

 Required Licenses, Certification or Registration: Licensed Registered Nurse in Maryland or the ability to obtain a Maryland License ( Out of state Compact Licenses will not be accepted), Completion of the CITI online research course, certification in BCLS.

 Must be a US Citizen and pass a favorable National Agency Check.

-Any qualifications to be considered as equivalents, in lieu of stated minimums, require the prior approval of the Director of Human Resources
+Any qualifications to be considered as equivalents, in lieu of stated minimums, require the prior approval of the Chief Human Resources Officer.

 HJF is an equal opportunity and affirmative action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or protected veteran status.